 Trifocal: These lenses have a small segment that includes a small lens portion above the near vision segment.
 The result is three separated portions of view.
-The intermediate area enables the wearer to clearly see objects that are about 18-24 inches from the eyes, like in a car dashboard or computer.
+The intermediate area enables the wearer to clearly see objects that are about 18-24 inches from the eyes, like a car dashboard or computer.

 Progressive Lenses: These lenses are line-free multifocal eyeglass lenses that look exactly the same as single vision lenses.
 Progressive lenses will help you to see clearly at all distances without the "bifocal lines" that you can see in normal bifocal and trifocal lenses.
 The power of progressive lenses changes gradually from point to point on the lens surface, providing the correct lens power for seeing objects clearly at virtually any distance.

 Occupational Lenses: Occupational lenses are a type of prescription eyewear that allows the wearer to view all working distances, side to side, up and down, within a normal working distance, or a small environment.
-A normal working distance typical to most occupations is considered somewhere between ten to thirteen feet.
+A normal working distance typical to most occupations is considered somewhere between 10-13 feet.
 Our everyday working and lifestyle environments require that we have clear vision at working distances of 1.5, 2.5 and out to 10 feet at all viewing angles.